Vel Heckman: College football

-Later years
+Later career

-Heckman was selected by the San Francisco 49ers in the 10th round (119th overall pick) of the 1958 NFL Draft.
+Heckman was selected by the San Francisco 49ers in the 10th round (119th overall pick) of the 1958 NFL draft.
 He signed with the 49ers in January 1959, and indicated in the 1959 Seminole yearbook that he intended to play pro football after graduating.
 However, he did not appear in any regular season NFL games.
 He later worked as a high school football coach in Winter Garden, Florida.

+Later life and death

-He has been married to Frances Carol Geddings since April 1999.
-Together they have eleven grandchildren and two great grandchildren.
+Heckman was married to Frances Carol Geddings from April 1999 until his death in September 2024.
+Together they had 11 grandchildren and two great grandchildren.

-Heckman has been inducted into the University of Florida Athletic Hall of Fame as a "Gator Great".
+Heckman was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great".

+Vel Heckman died on September 24, 2024, at the age of 88.